-Class attendance (10 points x 14 classes = 140 points): with only one class a week, missing one is equivalent to missing a week's worth of work.
+Class attendance (10 points x 15 classes = 150 points): with only one class a week, missing one is equivalent to missing a week's worth of work.
 It is important that you attend all classes.
 We will cover so much in one day that I will not be able to personally go over in entirety what you may have missed.

-In-class quizzes (50 points x 4 quizzes = 200 points): we will have four in-class quizzes that will test your knowledge of the archaeological materials introduced to you in class.
+In-class quizzes (50 points x 3 quizzes = 150 points): we will have four in-class quizzes that will test your knowledge of the archaeological materials introduced to you in class.

-Synopses of key readings (60 points): students will pair up and produce an overview of the readings for a given week, following my lecture.
+Synopses of key readings, and weekly reading summaries (30 points): each student will produce an overview of the readings for a given week.
 This will be required only once.
+I will work with each student on preparing and delivering the summary.